amkhlv/mathpump3/README.md

     cd mathpump3
     ./setup.sh

-This actually takes some time, depending on your Internet connection.
-Maybe 20 min or so.
+This actually takes some time, maybe 10 min or so.

 Configuration and running
 =========================